mbarretta/pogano/README.md

-TWIC PGN Fetcher (TPF)
+The Week In Chess PGN Fetcher (TPF)
 ================

-This tool builds or appends "The Week in Chess" pgn files to a local pgn file and optionally into a [SCID](https://en.wikipedia.org/wiki/Shane%27s_Chess_Information_Database) database
+This tool fetches PGN files from "The Week in Chess" to a local directory and optionally into a [SCID](https://en.wikipedia .org/wiki/Shane%27s_Chess_Information_Database) database

 ##Building##